DEXRON: 1949 – Type "A" Fluid

-This was the first GM automatic transmission fluid that was made available for sale at retailers besides GM dealerships.
-In 1951, GM began licensing more Type "A" fluids, this led to several hundred brands of licensed Type "A" fluid on the market.
+This was the first GM automatic transmission fluid that was made available for sale at retailers other than GM dealerships.
+In 1951, GM began licensing more Type "A" fluids, which led to several hundred brands of licensed Type "A" fluid on the market.
 This fluid is backward compatible with the Hydra-Matic Drive fluid produced from 1940 to 1949.

 It is important to understand that every automatic transmission produced by any vehicle manufacturer (Oldsmobile, Cadillac, Buick, Chevrolet, Pontiac, GMC, Ford, Mercury, Lincoln, Chrysler, Dodge, Desoto, Packard, and Studebaker) used motor oil or the GM Type "A" transmission fluids from 1949 to 1958.

-In 1950 Ford released their 1951 Fordomatic 3-speed transmission; it used the GM Type "A" fluid.
-In 1952 Chrysler released their 1953 Powerflite 2-speed transmission; it also used the GM Type "A" fluid.
+In 1950, Ford released their 1951 Fordomatic 3-speed transmission, which used the GM Type "A" fluid.
+In 1952, Chrysler released their 1953 Powerflite 2-speed transmission, which also used GM Type "A" fluid.

 This fluid was first used in the following transmissions: